github/personal-website/_posts/2019-04-04-remote-logging.md

 ## Crashlytics

 [Crashlytics](https://firebase.google.com/docs/crashlytics/) is now part of Firebase, so it's extremely easy to integrate and use by following [these instructions](https://firebase.google.com/docs/crashlytics/get-started).
 Crash reporting works like a charm and helps fix crashes easily.
-Their SDK allow you to share dlogs, but you can only see logged info together with exception information.
+Their SDK allow you to share logs, but you can only see logged info together with exception information.
 If your app uses exceptions for any incorrect situation, either fatal or non-fatal, it can be enough for you.
 In my case, it was not enough.

 For convenience, you can create your own `Timber.Tree`  to log to Crashlytics.
 They don't provide it from scratch, but it's trivial to write one by yourself.